Sabercat-Robotics-4146-FRC/2023CompetitionRobot/README.md

 Looking to the future, we hope to use an Intel RealSense camera to enhance our vision capabilites.
 The RealSense would also enable us to detect the difference between a cone and a cube upon pickup, as well as information about the orientation of the gamepiece.
 One of our largest present challenges is picking up and maneuvering a gamepiece with a non-upright orientation.
 Once we have identified the ideal orientation and position from which to pick up each gamepiece, we can automate this intake process.

-Because the RealSense will runs on Python, separate from the rest of our robot code, it will require an offboard computing unit such as a Raspberry Pi.
+Because the RealSense will run on Python, separate from the rest of our robot code, it will require an offboard computing unit such as a Raspberry Pi.